 In fact, a big part of developing a healthy ego is to accept that you don’t have everything together all the time and recognise negative thought forms and patterns.
 As I mentioned before in my list of healthy ego traits, forgiveness and acceptance of this shadow side of your ego is an important step to building an ego that works in alignment with yourself and others.

 You Are an Aspect of the Divine Creator

 Trying to understand the ego and drawing a line between behaviour that represents a healthy or unhealthy ego can be tricky.
-Most spiritual teachers portray the ego as something that draws you in under the pretence of being your friend or guide but is really attempting to divert you from your spiritual evolution.
+Most spiritual teachers portray it as something that draws you in under the pretence of being your friend or guide but is really attempting to divert you from your spiritual path.
 To them, the ego is self-serving and is only concerned with survival in whatever form that may come in.

 Whilst there may be some truth in this, I do not believe that we have an ego that is so persistent and unwavering, to send us completely in the other direction to spiritual growth.
-Yes, it stretches and pushes against our growth at times but the ego is not a brick wall.
-When we stop fighting against it and try to see what it is that it is telling us, then we can work with it to create real positive change in this world.
+Yes, it stretches and pushes against our growth at times but it is not a brick wall.
+When we stop fighting against the ego and try to see what it is telling us, then we can work with it to create real positive change in this world.

 In my opinion, the most crucial step to developing a healthy ego is remembering that it holds your sense of self and identity.
 Your identity, personality and total being is a representation and aspect of the Divine Creator, therefore on some level, so is your ego.